 If you have concerns over potential issues surfacing that could affect your summer parenting time with your child, it would be a good idea to seek out legal advice now.
 Courts are still learning how to maneuver through coronavirus just like the rest of us, which means they're moving slower than usual.
 Waiting until the week you are supposed to have your child and suddenly learning your concern was valid may cost you that visitation time as the issue may not be resolved in time.
 Consulting with a child custody attorney ahead of time can help to minimize those problems.

-I’m an essential worker and have concerns about my son/daughter living in my home.
-How can I explain to my child that I’m trying to keep him/her safe?
+I'm an essential worker and have concerns about my child living in my home.
+How can I explain to them that I'm trying to keep them safe?

 Making hard decisions in the best interest of your child is a tough job, but that's what parenting is all about.
 It won't be an easy conversation to have, but it's important to help your child understand that this is just a temporary solution to make sure he/she stays healthy and safe.
 Let him/her know that it's okay to miss you but that it'll also give him/her the opportunity to spend more time with another parent, grandparent, friend, or other loved ones.
 Depending upon the age of your child, he/she may not understand entirely so it's important to reassure him/her that you'll still talk every day by phone or video chat until it's safe to come home.

-A member of my ex’s household has coronavirus.
-Can I apply for temporary full custody/modify my custody order to keep my child home with me?
+A member of my ex's household has coronavirus.
+Can I apply for temporary full custody or modify my custody order to keep my child home with me?

 Yes.
 While there is never a guarantee that you'll be successful, many judges are taking coronavirus into account when it comes to meeting the substantial change in circumstances requirement needed to modify a child custody order.
 If your child has a health issue, such as asthma, that places him or her into a high risk category, you may have better odds at obtaining temporary full custody.
 The court always focusses on what's in the best interest of your child when making these decisions.

-Because we’re living in uncertain times, there are financial and custodial questions that are going to come up regularly that could never have been predicted.
+Because we're living in uncertain times, there are financial and custodial questions that may come up that could never have been predicted.
 Tom Holland is here to help you find creative solutions to all of your new family court legal hurdles.
-The caring staff at Holland Law, LLC is available to discuss a potential child support or child custody complication you are having in York, Lancaster, or Chester County.
-To schedule your consultation in either my Fort Mill office on Gold Hill Road, or in my Rock Hill office on Oakland Avenue, please call 803-219-2630, or I invite you to reach out to me through my contact page.
+The caring staff at Holland Law, LLC is available to discuss potential child support or child custody complications you may have in York, Lancaster, or Chester County.
+To schedule your consultation in either my Fort Mill office on Gold Hill Road, or in my Rock Hill office on Oakland Avenue, please call 803-219-2630.
+I also invite you to reach out to me through my contact page.